davidalexandervega/goats-api/README.md

 # Goat's API

-Goat's RESTful API is a datasource for heavy metal fliers and events.
+Goat's RESTful API is a datasource for heavy metal fliers and events, and the service layer of [goatsguide.com](https://goatsguide.com).
 If you wish to contribute to the development of this project, see the pull request instruction below.

 The client-side repository for this API can be found at [github.com/killeraliens/goats-client](https://github.com/killeraliens/goats-client), in case you would like to make frontend contributions.